What is AndroGel?

-Do not apply AndroGel to your penis or your scrotum.
+Do not apply this medicine to your penis or your scrotum.

 AndroGel side effects

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have any signs of an allergic reaction to AndroGel: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

-frequent, prolonged, or bothersome erections; or
+painful or bothersome erections;

-nausea, stomach pain, low fever, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes).
+liver problems - nausea, upper stomach pain, itching, tired feeling, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes);

 Topical testosterone is absorbed through the skin and can cause symptoms of male features in a woman or child who comes into contact with the medication.
 Call your doctor if your female partner has male-pattern baldness, excessive body hair growth, increased acne, irregular menstrual periods, or any other signs of male characteristics.

-Less serious AndroGel side effects may include:
+Common AndroGel side effects may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
-You may report side effects to FDA at1-800-FDA-1088.
+You may report side effects to FDA at 1-800-FDA-1088.